DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ### The Individual as the Foundation

-In the Three Spheres framework, the **Sphere of Self** is the innermost circle.
+In the Four Spheres framework, the **Sphere of Self** is the innermost circle.
 It's not the most important sphere, but it is the foundational one.
 When individuals are internally chaotic, that chaos cascades outward into relationships and communities.
 When individuals are internally stable, they become capable of the kind of presence and responsiveness that makes collective intelligence possible.
+The Self anchors the Tribe, is buffered by the Alliance, and engages the System by choice rather than compulsion.

 **Self-Regulation is not self-absorption**.
 It's the opposite.
 It's developing enough internal stability that you can be genuinely present with others instead of unconsciously projecting your unresolved stress onto them.